thewebscraping/gemma-template/README.md

 - Supports advanced response structure format customization.
 - Compatible with other models such as LLaMa.
 - Enhances dynamic prompts using Round-Robin loops.
-- Outputs multiple formats such as Text, Alpaca and GPT conversions.
+- Outputs multiple formats such as Text, Alpaca and OpenAI.

 **Installation**
 ----------------